dca-doherty/VASCO-Replication/scripts/VALIDATION_METHODOLOGY.md

 **Sun position:** Calculated using Meeus algorithm (Astronomical Algorithms, 2nd ed.) with accuracy ~1 arcminute.

-**Anti-sun position:** Shadow center = Sun RA + 180°, Dec = -Sun Dec.
+**Anti-sun position:** Shadow center = Sun RA + 180 degrees, Dec = -Sun Dec.

 **Shadow geometry:**
 - Earth radius: 6,371 km
 - GEO orbital radius: 42,164 km (from Earth center)
 - Umbra length: 1,380,000 km
 - Umbra radius at GEO: 6,234 km
-- Shadow angular radius: arcsin(6,234 / 42,164) = 8.50°
+- Shadow angular radius: arcsin(6,234 / 42,164) = 8.50 degrees

-**Classification:** Transient classified as "in shadow" if angular separation from anti-sun < 8.50°.
+**Classification:** Transient classified as "in shadow" if angular separation from anti-sun < 8.50 degrees.

+**Center-of-plate filtering:** Plate centers are computed per-plate via unit-vector averaging of source positions (handles RA wraparound at 0/360 degrees).
+Transients beyond a configurable radius (default 2.0 degrees) from their plate center are excluded.

-**Validation:** Algorithm tested against JPL Horizons ephemeris for 100 random dates; all shadow center positions agreed within 0.02°.
+**Validation:** Algorithm tested against JPL Horizons ephemeris for 100 random dates; all shadow center positions agreed within 0.02 degrees.

 ### 5.7 Limitations

 1. **Single observatory:** Palomar-only data cannot rule out site-specific artifacts.
 Cross-validation with European observatories (Hamburg, in progress) addresses this.
-2. **Proxy variables:** Cloud cover and media coverage are seasonal estimates, not daily measurements.
-However, the nuclear effect *strengthens* when these controls are added, indicating they are not inflating the association.
+2. **Proxy variables:** Cloud cover is a seasonal estimate, not a daily measurement.
+However, the nuclear effect *strengthens* when controls are added, indicating they are not inflating the association.
+Precipitation uses actual NOAA records.
 3. **Transient definition:** This validation uses the transient catalog as provided by the original authors.
 Any systematic errors in transient detection would propagate to this analysis.
 4. **Pre-satellite era:** Shadow analysis assumes no artificial satellites existed during the observation period (1949-1957).
 This is factually correct (Sputnik launched October 1957), but limits applicability to historical data.
 5. **Causal inference:** Statistical association does not establish causation.
 The finding that transients correlate with nuclear test timing is robust, but the mechanism remains unexplained.